qiboteam/qibolab/doc/source/main-documentation/platform.rst

    role of the driver), finally uploading them
 #. the experiment is then triggerred
 #. upon completion, results are downloaded from the relevant sources, and collected into
-   a single collection, which is returned as the output of :meth:`qibolab.Platform.execute`
+   a single collection, which is returned as the output of :meth:`.Platform.execute`

 .. note::

-    Because of internal Qibolab's limitations, currently it is assumed that there is just a single instrument capable of producing pulses (a :class:`qibolab._core.instruments.abstract.Controller` instance).
+    Because of internal Qibolab's limitations, currently it is assumed that there is just a single instrument capable of producing pulses (a :class:`._core.instruments.abstract.Controller` instance).
 While all the
     other instruments will play a passive role (e.g. LOs), which boils down in only supporting configurations, but do not execute any synchronized operation.